-The base model John uses to guide discussions with his clients is titled Four Steps to Success.
-This model has been adapted from The Cycle, an organisational model for nonprofit arts organisations, developed by Michael Kaiser.
+The model that guides my discussions with you is titled Four Steps to Success.
+This model has been adapted from The Cycle, an organisational activity model for nonprofit arts organisations, developed by Michael Kaiser.

 Four Steps to Success is a cyclical process, where incremental gains and improvements are achieved year upon year.